AscensionEngineering/ascensionengineering.github.io/_posts/2015-05-14-labs-overview.markdown

 ### [Lab 0: Getting Started]({% post_url 2015-05-11-getting-started %})
 **Objective:** To get the Arduino environment set up
 **New Functions and Keywords:** [`lcd.begin`]({% post_url 2015-07-08-LiquidCrystal_begin %}), [`lcd.print`]({% post_url 2015-07-08-LiquidCrystal_print %})
-**Description:** Teaches you how to install the Arduino environment and use a basic program on the Arduino.
-You will also use the Arduino LCD shield to write messages to the world!
+**Description:** Teaches you how to install the Arduino environment and use a basic program on the Arduino-compatible Apollo board.
+You will also use the Apollo's LCD display to write messages to the world!

 ### [Lab 1: I/O]({% post_url 2015-05-12-lab-1-IO %})
 **Objective:** Learn how to use a microcontroller to interact with the real world, through buttons and LEDs.
 **New Functions and Keywords:** [`pinMode`]({% post_url 2015-07-08-pinMode %}), [`digitalRead`]({% post_url 2015-07-08-digitalRead %}), [`digitalWrite`]({% post_url 2015-07-08-digitalWrite %}), [`bool`]({% post_url 2015-07-08-bool %})
-**Description:** In this lab, you will construct a simple circuit that consists of a button and two LEDs.
+**Description:** In this lab, you will use a button and two LEDs.
 When the button isn't being pressed, one LED is on and the other is off.
 However, while the button is being pressed, the LEDs should switch state.
-This shows how to use one input, a button, and two outputs.
+This shows how to use one input (a button) and two outputs (the LEDs).

 ### [Lab 2: I/O with Analog and Arithmetic]({% post_url 2015-05-14-lab-2-IO-analog %})
 **Objective:** This lab teaches you how to deal with analog inputs.